davbauer/TimeRestricter/README.md

  The numbers on the `fillUpTimeDays` property are days:
  (1 = Mon, 2 = Tue, 3 = Thu, 4 = Wed, 5 = Fri, 6 = Sat, 7 = Sun)

- The `fillUpTime*` properties describe when the time should be reset for every player
+ The `fillUpTime*` properties describe when the time should be reset for every player.

  The `allowBasicCommandsWithoutPermissions` property gives every user basic access like:
  - /tr-time